datacommonsorg/import/simple/README.md

 By default it reads inputs CSVs from the `.data/input` folder and outputs a sqlite `datacommons.db` file in the `.data/output` folder.

+a DC_API_KEY environment variable can be passed in, to enable API lookups.

 ## Other options

 To see all parameters and overrides supported by the script: